puchki-chat07/Howdy/getstarted/overview.md

 # What you will build

-In this codelab, you're going to build a Weather web app using Progressive Web App techniques.
+In this code lab, you're going to build a Weather web app using Progressive Web App techniques.
 Your app will:
 Utilize and demonstrate the above principles of Progressive Web Apps.
 Use live weather data.
 Provide app-like interactions to allow the user to add cities.